tbrowder/TXF/README.md

 DESCRIPTION
 ===========

-TXF is a module that provides three Raku programs to convert text files from/to CVS/TXF format and to specifically prepare files for US IRS requirements for tax reporting of stock sales.
+TXF is a module that provides three Raku programs to convert text files from/to CSV/TXF format and to specifically prepare files for US IRS requirements for tax reporting of stock sales.
 TXF files can be used to import US IRS-required data on stock sales into such tax software as *TurboTax* and *H\&R Block*.

 The module may be able to help with other financial software if there is interest.

-There are example account stock sale CVS output files from financial investment company *TD Ameritrade*, but the conversion programs should be able to handle any input format if the user can provide a text input file that maps the appropriate CVS file's field names (column headers) to the standard IRS Form 8949 fields as used in the sample *Form8949.csv* and *Form8949.xlsx* files.
+There are example account stock sale CSV output files from financial investment company *TD Ameritrade*, but the conversion programs should be able to handle any input format if the user can provide a text input file that maps the appropriate CSV file's field names (column headers) to the standard IRS Form 8949 fields as used in the sample *Form8949.csv* and *Form8949.xlsx* files.
 See the inputs required in file 'resources/config.toml'.

 Planned capability
 ==================